You Are My Friend

 "You Are My Friend" is a ballad co-written and recorded by the American singer Patti LaBelle, released as the second single off her first solo album Patti LaBelle, in 1978 on the Epic label.
-While it only reached as high as number 61 on the Billboard Hot-Selling Soul Singles chart upon release, it has gone on to become one of the singer's signature anthems.
+While it only reached as high as number 61 on the Billboard Hot Soul Singles chart upon release, it has gone on to become one of the singer's signature ballads.